pg-support/supt-km/docs/1. FAQs/Products/Spark App/Why is there an age restriction for downloading?.md

 You must be at least 13 years old to use the Service; however, children of all ages may use the Service and YouTube Kids (where available) if enabled by a parent or legal guardian.

-However, the age restrictions on Android Google Play is 3+, while on the Apple App Sotre, it's 17+.
+However, the age restrictions on Android Google Play is 3+, while on the Apple App Store, it's 17+.

 (Reported to Jun on 1/16/24)